AggreyN/Kobras-Library/Documentation.md

     Through watching a youtube video, I realized that there are simpler ways to create a menu.
 As in there's a menu function within the tkinter module.
 The more you know, I will learn a lot over the next three weeks.
 But I will now stop procrastinating and complete the base file scanner.
+But as for now the GUI has been 60% completed and all I need to do is add commands for functioanality.